Nogo Abang Gamelan Ensemble

 Nogo Abang means red dragon in Javanese and links the dragons traditionally carved on gamelan instruments with the Welsh dragon.

-Gamelan are the bronze percussion ensembles of Java and Bali, consisting of an array of gongs and other metallophones but also including singing.
+Gamelan are the bronze percussion ensembles of Java and Bali, consisting of an array of gongs and other metallophones mounted on intricately carved wooden frames and painted with vivid colours.

-Nogo abang learn and perform classical Javanese repertoire alongside a range of popular Javanese genres that are played on gamelan instruments and upbeat devotional songs accompanied by a battery of frame-drumes.
+Members of Naga Abang learn and perform classical Javanese repertoire alongside a range of popular Javanese genres that are played on gamelan instruments.
+As well as the bronze percussion instruments which make up the core of the Gamelan there is also a key role for vocalists in more advanced repertoire.
 Pieces are taught through a combination of learning by ear, memorisation, and notation to build a wide repertoire.
-We play on the beautiful set that is housed at St. David’s Hall and perform there at least once a year, sometimes in conjunction with the Cardiff community gamelan group.